 Boards also must ensure that appropriate staff work within the local community to determine the availability of military-funded child care programs.

 If military-funded child care programs are available in the community or workforce area, Boards must ensure that parents provide documentation of the unavailability of space or denial of care by these programs.
-Documentation can include a written statement from the military program; however, Boards must ensure that staff do not accept self-attestation unless no other options are available to the parent.
+Documentation can include a written statement from the military program; however, Boards must ensure that staff members do not accept self-attestation unless no other options are available to the parent.

 If military-funded child care programs are not available in the community or workforce area, Boards must ensure that parents are not required to provide documentation of that unavailability during certification or recertification for CCS.